nhantrichuyenanh/rblxstudio/README.md

 - [Everything about Tables (seriously)](md/EverythingaboutTables(seriously).md)

 ## Idioms and patterns I don't see much while reading other people's code in free models from Toolbox
-some examples are taken from my InventoryGui
+Some examples are taken from my [InventoryGui](https://create.roblox.com/store/asset/6831304252/InventoryGui).
 - Multiple assignment: `local variable1, variable2 = value1, value2`
 - `for _, v in`
 - `continue`: